Skip to content

 How much does Loom cost?

-The free Starter tier includes 25 videos with unlimited viewer access and no time cap per video.
-The Business plan at $15/user/month removes the video cap and adds team workspaces, engagement analytics per viewer, and custom video permissions.
+The free Starter tier includes up to 25 videos per person (5-minute recording cap) with unlimited viewer access.
+The Business plan at $18/user/month removes the video and recording caps and adds team workspaces, engagement analytics, custom branding, and 4K recording.

-Pricing verified at loom.com/pricing on 2026-05-24.
-Loom’s pricing has remained stable since the Atlassian acquisition.
-Teams of five or more people on Business pay $75+/month — evaluate actual video volume and meeting reduction to confirm the ROI before purchasing.
+Pricing verified at loom.com/pricing on 2026-05-25.
+Monthly billing is shown; Loom notes you save up to 17% paying annually.
+Teams of five on Business pay roughly $90/month — evaluate actual video volume and meeting reduction to confirm the ROI before purchasing.

 How we evaluated Loom

 This review draws on Maya Chen’s three years of daily Loom use for async team communication, customer documentation, and onboarding video workflows, including direct comparison with Screen Studio, Vidyard, and Zight on equivalent recording tasks.
-Pricing was verified at loom.com/pricing on 2026-05-24 and cross-referenced with Atlassian’s acquisition announcement.
+Pricing was verified at loom.com/pricing on 2026-05-25.

 See our evaluation methodology for the full criteria.
 For live video conferencing, see Zoom.
 For the 80/20 stack for solo founders, Loom is the default pick for async communication in distributed solo and small-team operations.